-A daughter, Kathryn was born to Lord Edmund Howard (son of the Duke of Norfolk) and Jocasta Culpeper.
-She was cousin to Anne Boleyn
+Kathryn Howard (Catherine Howard) was born to Lord Edmund Howard (son of the Duke of Norfolk, brother-in-law to the Earl of Wiltshire) and Jocasta Culpeper.
+She was cousin to Anne Boleyn.

 Kathryn was moved to the household of her grandmother, Agnes Howard, Dowager Duchess of Norfolk.
 She shared a dormitory with other girls who were wards of the Duchess at Lambeth Palace.
 She was taught reading, writing and music and dancing.

 Anne Boleyn helped Kathryn’s father to gain the position of Controller of Calais.

 Kathryn’s cousin, Anne Boleyn, secretly married Henry VIII at Whitehall because she was pregnant.